lbl-srg/obc/specification/source/codeGeneration.rst

 ---------------

 This section describes the development of a proof-of-concept translator from CDL to a building automation system.
-Translating CDL to a building automation system only needs to be done when the CDL library is updated, and hence only developers need to perform this step.
+Translating the *CDL library* to a building automation system needs to be done only when the CDL library is updated, and hence only developers need to perform this step.
-Translation of CDL-conforming control sequences, as well as translation of verification tests, will need to be done for each building project.
+However, translation of a *CDL-conforming control sequence*, as well as translation of verification tests, will need to be done for each building project.

 Discussion of Different Translation Approaches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section compares different approaches for translation of control sequences, and possibly verification tests, to execute them for the case of a control sequence on a building automation system, or to execute them for the case of a verification test on a computer that is connected to a building automation system.
+This section compares different approaches for translation of CDL-conforming control sequences, to execute them on a building automation system.
+The section also describes how to translate verification tests to execute them on a computer to conduct a formal verification of the control implementation relative to its CDL-conformant specification.

 First, we note that the translation will for most, if not all, systems only be possible from CDL to a building automation system, but not vice versa.
-For example, if Sedona were the target platform, then translating from Sedona to CDL will not be possible because Sedona allows, boolean variables to have values ``true``, ``false`` and ``null`` but CDL has no ``null`` value.
+For example, if Sedona were the target platform, then translating from Sedona to CDL will not be possible because Sedona allows boolean variables to take on the values ``true``, ``false`` and ``null``, but CDL has no ``null`` value.

 Second, we note that most building automation product lines are based on